canonical/launchpad-manual/docs/user/reference/launchpad-and-community/legal/launchpad-policies.rst

 practices change at some time in the future we will post the policy changes to our web site to notify you of these changes.
 If you are concerned about how your information is used, you should check back at our web site periodically.
-We will also announce these changes on the Launchpad Users mailing list and on `<http://blog.launchpad.net>`_.
+We will also announce these changes on `<http://blog.launchpad.net>`_.

 Data retention
 --------------